 Translations of this page: Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 Read on for an overview of Zotero's features and capabilities.
 How do I install Zotero?
 How do I open Zotero?
 Zotero can be opened from your operating system's dock or file manager like any other program.
 What does Zotero do?
 Zotero is, at the most basic level, a reference manager.
 Google Web - A Scholar's Guide to Google.
 Advanced SearchingTips on conducting advanced web searches using Google, including using operators not readily available from the Advanced Search Page.

 Google users can conduct advanced searches in two ways: 1.
 By using the search engine's dedicated Advanced Search page 2.
+By integrating Advanced Search Operators into their search.
 Bamboo DiRT.
 10 Great Search Engines for History Teachers.
 Use the LUNA Browser to check out David Rumsey’s Map Collection with more than 30,000 images, searchable by keyword.

 Find excellent sources for women’s history with the Genesis dataset and extensive list of web resources.
 Get access to historical military records through Fold3, the web’s premier collection of original military records and memorials.
 Use the Internet Modern History Sourcebook to find thousands of sources in modern history.
 Ixquick Search Engine.
 Vaughan Memorial Library : Tutorials : Searching with Success!
 Vaughan Memorial Library: Tutorials : Research It Right!
 Helping Students, Teachers and Parents Use the Internet Effectively.